muhammadarifftaha/nextjs-project-template/README.md

 ## How to use

-Execute `create-next-app` with npm or Yarn to use the template
+Execute `create-next-app` with npm or Yarn to use the template replacing `<directory>` with the project root directory name

 ```bash
 npx create-next-app <directory> -e https://github.com/muhammadarifftaha/nextjs-project-template.git --ts --eslint